Donald Trump 2020 presidential campaign: October 2020

 On October 22, the candidates participated in a second and final debate in Nashville.
 In contrast to the first debate, the microphones of both candidates were muted at select times.
 Trump pressed Biden on renewed allegations that during his time as vice president, members of his family had personally profited from his position in Ukraine and China, to which Biden pointed out Trump's own scandals regarding those countries.
 Trump repeatedly asked why Biden had not delivered on his 2020 campaign promises during his eight years in the White House, to which Biden responded, "we had a Republican Congress."

-From October 23 until November 2, the president had several rallies a day.

 On October 26, the Minnesota Department of Health linked 23 COVID-19 cases to three Trump rallies held in the state in September.
 According to Johns Hopkins University, the average number of new cases in Beltrami County, where Trump's rally in Bemidji was held, was 2.85 new cases a day but had risen to 14.57 new cases per day four weeks after the rally.
 Minnesota traced one case each to a September 18 Joe Biden rally and an event on October 1 in Becker that was attended by Eric Trump.
 A campaign rally by Vice President Mike Pence in Hibbing in late October had "more than 650 people in attendance, exceeding Minnesota health guidelines to restrict crowds to 250 people."
 At least five aides to Pence, including his chief of staff Marc Short, had tested positive only two days earlier.
 National Security Advisor Robert O'Brien called Pence "an essential worker" who needed to be out campaigning.